-We fund one full time wage for the physiotherapist at Yanapasun Therapy Centre in the nearby town of Urubamba, where the team works with people with various disabilities.
+We fund one wage for a physiotherapist at Yanapasun Therapy Centre in the nearby town of Urubamba, where the team works with people with various disabilities.
 Extra donations from guests for this project are always welcome.
 We also make regular donations to support other local events and organizations, for example the publication of educational books and refreshments for local volunteers on river and mountain clean-ups.

 Apu Lodge was built in 2006-2008 from natural, local materials, including stone, adobe, wood, local roof tiles, glass and local plaster.
 The adobe bricks that make up most of the construction are naturally insulating and absorb heat from the sun during the day and release it at night.
 They keep the rooms cool during the day and warm at night when temperatures drop.
 Most guests do not require heating, but we do have some heaters on hand for those that do.
 Traditional adobe constructions are cosier and more attractive than the concrete alternative.

 We irrigate only with water from the river, which is channelled along the back of the terrace where the lodge is built, as it has been for centuries.
 We do not use any chemical pesticides or fertilizers, just our own vegetable compost , animal manure and sprays made from spicy peppers and other organic matter.
 Our garden supplies greens for breakfast omelettes and some vegetables for the restaurant.

 Most of our consumables are purchased locally.
 Biodegradable natural soap for guest rooms is made in Cusco by a small local company.
 The creamy greek yogurt for breakfast is delivered from a nearby organic farm.
 Fruit is bought weekly from a truck that travels from the jungle.
 Toilet paper is purchased at a local shop in Ollantaytambo.
 We travel by public transport to Cusco city about once a month to buy coffee (grown regionally), replacement sheets, and other items.
 Our location at the end of a pedestrian street in a town two hours from the nearest supermarket means every purchase is carefully considered, reducing our consumption.